mmkari/react-star-picker/examples/Props_starRendererProps.md

 ```

 These props are used by the default star-renderer to alter the rendered UTF-16 "star" character and to change its color scheme.

+<em>These props will be provided to a custom star-renderer as well.</em>